semgrep/bento/PRIVACY.md

 Bento collects usage data to help us improve the product.
 This document describes:

-* the principles that guide our data collection decisions
+* the principles that guide our data-collection decisions
 * the breakdown of the data that is and is not collected
 * how we use data we collect to make Bento better